jkczech/pipex/README.md

 - possibly **[funcheck](https://github.com/tmatis/funcheck)**
 - **[pipex-tester](https://github.com/vfurmane/pipex-tester)**

-If you found these tips and tricks helpful, please put a star ⭐ on my repository, thx :)
+If you found these tips and tricks helpful, please put a star ⭐ on my repository, thanks :)

 # © Copyright
 All of the code belongs to me ([@jkczech](https://github.com/jkczech)).